emdb-empiar/sfftk/docs/_build/html/_sources/annotating.rst.txt

 .. image:: annotating-01.png

+Annotations may be added either to the *segmentation* (global) or to *individual segments*.

+At the segmentation level one may add:

+-   the *name* of the segmentation;

+-   the segmentation software's:

+    -   *name*

+    -   *version*

+    -   *processingDetails*

+-   the segmentation's *details* (description)

+-   a list of *global external references*.

-There are four types of annotations that can be made:
+At the segment level there are four types of annotations that can be made:

 -  the segment *description*;